Is it Right for You?

 Check out the complete list of assets MA doesn’t count.

-If you own a home worth $250,000 and you live in it, the value of that home will not be counted toward your MA asset limit, but if you own a home that you rent out, its value may count toward your MA asset limit.
+If you own a home worth $250,000 and you live in it, the value of that home will not be counted toward your disability-based MA asset limit, but if you own a home that you rent out, its value may count toward your MA asset limit.

 If you own on vehicle, the value of that car won’t count toward the limit, but if you own a second car, its value may count toward the limit.

-Medical Assistance (MA) is for people with low incomes.
-The rules we’re looking at in this article are for low-income people who also have disabilities.
-If you are in this situation, you may qualify if your countable monthly income is at or below an income limit.
+For disability-based MA, you may qualify if your countable monthly income is at or below an income limit.
 If your income is higher than the income limit you may still be eligible if you meet certain additional requirements.

 - If you are blind or disabled, according to Social Security or the State Medical Review Team (SMRT), your countable monthly income must be at or below 100% of FPG ($973 for an individual, $1,311 for a family of two).